 The last thing you need when dealing with road rage is more aggravation by what’s happening with your car.
 If your vehicle is comfortable and enjoyable to be in, you’ll have a lot more patience while driving.

-We hope we’ve given you some ideas on how to cope with one of the most common, and potentially deadly, issues that drivers face today.
-Remember, deep breaths and drive safe!
+These ideas provide how to cope with one of the most common, and potentially deadly issues that drivers face today.
+Remember, deep breaths and drive safe.